 This talk is presented by

-Currently the Deputy Ideas Editor at Quartz and formerly the Editor of Kinfolk magazine, she has fused a background in lifestyle journalism with a passion for emerging technology.
-She brings a quality-of-life focus to the future's most pressing topics and translates dense, academic subjects into engaging content.
-She has edited New York Times best-selling books, concepted innovative digital projects, and led award-winning teams of journalists and designers.
+Formerly the Ideas Editor at Quartz and the Editor of Kinfolk magazine, I bring a quality-of-life focus to the future's most pressing topics and translate dense, academic subjects into engaging content.
+During nearly a decade living in the United States, I edited New York Times and Wall Street Journal bestselling books, concepted innovative digital projects, and led award-winning teams of journalists and designers.

 Scott Rigby leads the digital transformation practice in APAC for Adobe's Market Development & Evangelism group.
 He was previously an Adobe Industry Strategy practice lead and led the APAC Digital Marketing consulting team.
 He has more than 20 years of enterprise experience across digital strategy, transformation and marketing, and has previously consulted to more than 200 clients in APAC such as: Kimberly Clark, Telstra, Citibank, Samsung, Lenovo, Disney & Air China.
 Scott has experience across retail, finance, telco, media, high-tech, travel and govt. industries.